 According to an article from the National Fire Protection Association, it’s important that all piping, tanks, valves, and dispensing equipment are bonded at all times so any non-current-carrying metal parts can ground.

-Where a huge potential danger exists is within the fuel-dispensing hose and nozzle.
+A huge potential danger exists within the aircraft refueling hose and nozzle.
 Fuel moving through a hose creates static electricity, meaning the risk of a static electricity discharge is at its peak “when the nozzle is being removed from the tank,” according to the article.

 To ensure all of your equipment—pumps, hoses, nozzles—is safe, it must be Underwriters Listed (UL) for usage.
 This listing gives you peace of mind that the hoses and nozzles you’re using provide that continuous bond “from shore side equipment to the tank being filled, which allows static electricity to flow to ground.”